tldr-pages/tldr/pages/common/aws-configure.md

 `aws configure get {{name}}`

-- Get a configuration value from a profile configuration file:
+- Display the value for a configuration variable in a specific profile:

 `aws configure get {{region}} --profile {{production}}`